vasilakisfil/Introspected-REST/README.md

 Most people think that REST API is just a CRUD over HTTP.
 Or a CRUD with some links.

-In this manifesto, we will give a specific definition of what REST is, according to Roy, and we will propose a new model that brings into the table the same things, yet it's much simpler to implement while at the same time being backwards compatible with any current (sane) API.
+In this manifesto, we will give a specific definition of what REST is, according to Roy, and see that most current API specs (JSONAPI, HAL etc) fail to follow this model.
+Then, we will propose a new model that brings into the table the same things, yet it's much simpler to implement while at the same time being backwards compatible with any current (sane) API.

 ## Definitions